 - We wish our Pacifica had air conditioned front seats.
 Those were not available unless we chose a van with a sun roof, which we did not want.

-- Our other vehicle has a way to set your seat position for up to three people.
+- Our other vehicle has a memory function to set the driver’s seat position for up to three people.
 Our Pacifica doesn’t have that feature so you have to manually adjust the seat each time you have a new driver.

 - When we have a van full of people, a couple more cup holders would be great.